The Milk Train Doesn't Stop Here Anymore

 The Milk Train Doesn't Stop Here Anymore (1963) is a play in a prologue and six scenes, written by Tennessee Williams.
 He told John Gruen in 1965 that it was "the play that I worked on longest," and he premiered a version of it at the Festival dei Due Mondi in Spoleto, Italy, in July 1962.

+Plot

+The play is set in Italy and centers on an elderly, wealthy, oft-married woman, Mrs. Flora Goforth, who lives in a remote villa with her stenographer, Catherine "Blackie" Black, a recently widowed Vassar graduate whom she dictates her memoirs to; a sadistic bodyguard, Rudy, who keeps a pack of vicious watch dogs; and a retinue of servants.
+Informed by a doctor that she has Cancer, Mrs. Goforth is dying, but refuses to face the reality of her condition.
+A young man, Christopher Flanders, is caught trespassing on Mrs. Goforth's estate, his clothes torn by Rudy's guard dogs.
+Christopher, a once promising poet who has not written in years and now spends his time assembling mobiles instead, recalls meeting Mrs. Goforth at a charity event years earlier, but she claims not to remember him.
+Regardless, Mrs. Goforth is sexually attracted to Christopher and lets him remain with her at the villa.
+Mrs. Goforth is visited by her frenemy, the Witch of Capri, who informs her that Christopher is known to people in society as the "Angel of Death", as, according to her, he is a sort of hustler who preys on lonely, elderly patrons that die shortly after taking him up.
+On Mrs. Goforth's deathbed, Christopher tells her that after spending time in India, he decided that he would dedicate his life to helping people come to terms with their own mortality.
+Ultimately, Mrs. Goforth dies after Christopher helps her accept her own death.
+The play ends with a somewhat brusque Christopher toasting Blackie, leaving the audience or reader to question whether he was actually a genuine mystic, or a cynical con-artist.

 Development

-The play was based on a short story of Williams called "Man Bring This Up the Road" which he wrote in Italy when he was working on the film Senso.
+The play was based on a short story of Williams' called "Man Bring This Up the Road" which he wrote in Italy when he was working on the film Senso.
 Williams continued working on the story when he returned to the USA by which time it morphed into a play.
 It had its debut at Gian-Carlo Menotti’s Festival of Two Worlds in Spoleto, Italy, in 1961 starring Hermione Baddeley.